Meysam-/wktmap/README.md

 - **Blue**: LineString vertices (numbered 0, 1, 2, ...)

 Each vertex displays its index number starting from 0, making it easy to identify specific coordinates in the WKT geometry definition.

+#### 🔍 Vertex Click → WKT Coordinate Highlight
+With "Show vertex numbers" enabled, clicking any vertex marker will:
+1. Focus the WKT textarea
+2. Select (highlight) the exact coordinate pair corresponding to that vertex

+This works for:
+- Single and multi-part geometries (e.g. `GEOMETRYCOLLECTION`, `MULTILINESTRING`, `MULTIPOLYGON`)
+- Exterior vs interior rings (holes) – hole vertices highlight their own ring, not the exterior
+- Mixed geometry collections (lines + polygons)

+Matching is done by coordinate value (with tolerance), so repeated coordinates (e.g. ring closure) intentionally highlight the first occurrence of that literal pair.

+If multiple distinct geometries share identical coordinate pairs, the first textual occurrence in the WKT is highlighted (a future enhancement could cycle through matches).

+Disable the behavior anytime by unchecking "Show vertex numbers".

 ### Format Conversion Examples